 4) The Guest VM is Windows 7 32Bit

 My Target Computer is

 2) Windows 7 Host OS ( Intel Pentium Dual-Core 1.46GHz, 2GB RAM)

 3) VirtualBox 3.1.6

-TCP/IP network configured between these two computers and I switched all Windows firewall settings completely.
-Now what I’m going to do is, while Windows 7 guest VM is working in my desktop host, I will migrate it to laptop computer without any downtime by VirtualBox teleporting.
+TCP/IP network configured between these two computers and I switched off all Windows firewall settings completely.
+What I’m going to do is while Windows 7 guest VM is working on my desktop host computer, I will migrate the VM to laptop computer without any downtime by VirtualBox teleporting technology.

 Basic Requirements for VirtualBox Teleportation